AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageCritic.md

 #### Parameters:

-* actorCriticModelNumber: The model number to get the current number of episodes.
+* actorCriticModelNumber: The model number for a model to get the current number of episodes.

 #### Returns: